 "We are at a defining moment for the world's children and young people," said Guterres.
 "The decisions that governments and partners take now will have lasting impact on hundreds of millions of young people, and on the development prospects of countries for decades to come."

 The pandemic is projected to eliminate a third of the money needed in low and lower-middle income nations to achieve one of the United Nations' 17 anti-poverty Sustainable Development Goals for 2030.
 Already, those nations were US$148 billion short, according to U.N. projections.

 The goal known as SDG4 calls on the world to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.”

 Some 24 million learners risk not finding their way back to their studies in 2020 following the COVID-19-induced closures, according to UNESCO.
-Among those are 5.9 million students in South and West Asia and 5.3 million students in sub-Saharan Africa who were already facing severe challenges in getting an education before the outbreak of coronavirus was declared a pandemic in March.
+Among those are 5.9 million students in South and West Asia and 5.3 million students in most of Africa who were already facing severe challenges in getting an education before the outbreak of coronavirus was declared a pandemic in March.

 Among children and their communities, school closures threaten key services such as healthy meals and time for parents to go to work, and increase risks of violence against women and girls, UNESCO noted.

 Studies show promoting public health while keeping schools open may largely depend on adequate contact tracing and testing, according t0 British epidemiologist W. John Edmunds, a professor at London School of Hygiene & Tropical Medicine.